 The Pastoral Care Ministry meets at 5:00 p.m. on the first Tuesday evening of each month.
 This ministry provides and promotes spiritual, emotional and tangible physical support to individuals and families throughout their lives in the church.
-Pastoral Care Ministries are divided into three primary areas: Routine Care (for vulnerable and in-transition members), Responsive Care (in times of crisis, illness, and events) and Capacity-Building (such as community education, volunteer equipping concerning physical, spiritual and mental health issues).
+Pastoral Care Ministries are divided into three primary areas: Routine Care (for vulnerable and in-transition members), Responsive Care (in times of crisis, illness, and events) and Capacity-Building (such as community education, volunteer education concerning care issues).
 Members of the ministry coordinate different areas of responsibility including accessibility; support groups; visitation to at-home members and those in the hospital; transportation and welcoming newborns.

 If you’re interested in serving on this ministry, please indicate your interest under “Pastoral Care Ministry” on your Time & Talents Covenant.